Adult smoking habits in the UK: 2023

-Cigarette smoking habits among adults in the UK, including the proportion of people who smoke, demographic breakdowns, changes over time and use of e-cigarettes.
+Cigarette smoking habits among adults in the UK, including how many people smoke, differences between population groups, changes over time and use of e-cigarettes.

 Hwn yw'r datganiad diweddaraf.
 Gweld datganiadau blaenorol